 It is illegal to “corruptly, or by threats or force, or by any threatening letter or communication, [attempt] to influence, intimidate, or impede” any juror or officer in connection with his or her duties in a federal case.

-The second prong, by comparison, is not restricted.
+The second prong, by comparison, is not restricted to ‘in connection with his or her duties in a federal case.’
 The second prong of the obstruction of justice statute applies to any conduct that affects the “due administration of justice.”
 As such, this type of obstruction is very broad.
 The statute prohibits any activity that “corruptly or by threats or force, or by any threatening letter or communication, influences, obstructs, or impedes, or endeavors to influence, obstruct, or impede, the due administration of justice.”

 It seems there is an unlimited number of scenarios that could constitute obstruction of the due administration of justice, such as falsifying or destroying records, providing false information, etc.